Webperf-se/webperf_core/README.md

 ## Running the code
 You need to go through the following steps before you run the code:
-1. If you do not have Python installed, start with [downloading Python](https://www.python.org/downloads/) (which you can ignore if you run on [PythonAnywhere](https://www.pythonanywhere.com/?affiliate_id=0007e5c6)).
+1. If you do not have Python 3.8 or above installed, start with [downloading Python](https://www.python.org/downloads/) (which you can ignore if you run on [PythonAnywhere](https://www.pythonanywhere.com/?affiliate_id=0007e5c6)).
 2. Open the Terminal (Macos & Linux) or Command Prompt (Windows).
 3. Navigate to where you downloaded (and unpacked) the source code.
 If you don’t know how to navigate in Terminal/CMD, read the [Windows guide](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) or [under Step 5 for Mac / Linux](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855).
 4. Type the following command and hit Enter: